powellgenomicslab/CROP-seq/README.md

 cutadapt -j 4 -g "T{200}" -o ARRAY1_Processed.fastq ARRAY1.fastq
 ```

-This can be run for all samples using the preprocessFastq.sh script.
+This can be run for all samples using the [preprocessFastq.sh](shell/preprocessFastq.sh) script.

-## MiSeq Enrichment
 ### Mapping
 Map guides to the reference generated in the first section using STAR aligner.